thiagokokada/blog/2024-07-29/02-go-a-reasonable-good-language.md

 Modules are also fantastic.
 It is not without its weirdness (like everything in Go ecossystem), but the fact that it is so easy to add and manage dependencies in a project using only the `go` CLI is great.
-I also like that it generates a hash of every dependency, make it reproducible (well, probably not at Nix level, but still reproducible).
+I also like that it generates a hash of every dependency, making it reproducible (well, probably not at Nix level, but still reproducible).

 Since I started to talk about `go` CLI, what a great tool!
 The fact that you